coldui/ColDui01174_BPR_Scripts/README.md

 ## Pipeline

 The DIAD framework is a two-stage hybrid pipeline combining packet-level device identification with flow-level anomaly detection.
-Static identifiers (MAC, IP, ports, vendor strings) are stripped during preprocessing so classification relies on communication behaviour alone.
+Static identifiers are stripped during preprocessing so classification relies on communication behaviour alone.

 coldui01174_BPR_Artifact.png